Data mesh at DPG Media

 - Identify budget impact from moving people throughout the organization

 - Identify and be able to measure the budget impact of moving the usage of data tools throughout the organization

 - The first one is a more typical guild set-up where people can learn from each other across domain borders in the technical usage of data engineering tools, data science models, …

 - The second one is focused on having communities of experts who can assist multiple departments with their knowledge of tools (like self-service visualization tools).

 - Next to that we also bring data governance communities to live.
 One more from a data steward perspective (the product owners), one more from a data governance implementation perspective (technical owners).

-If you think this is an inspiring data story, do not hesitate to reach out to me and send me an email: firstname.lastname@example.org, as we are still looking for people to assist in implementing this vision!
+If you think this is an inspiring data story, do not hesitate to reach out to our recruiters, as we are still looking for people to assist in implementing this vision!